Run for the Roses: Kentucky Derby Party

 The “most exciting 2 minutes in sports,” as they say, kicks off at 6:46 ET, so it’s the perfect time to host a fancy dinner party before or after the race.
 Have your guests come in their Derby best and treat them to a festive table.

 Meghan and I ran with the “Run for the Roses” theme and started with a glitzy red tablecloth that I got at Target a few years ago.
-This one on Amazon is similar.
+You can order a similar one from Amazon and I promise you’ll find lots of uses for a red tablecloth!
 Then, we layered on a black and white striped runner from Amazon.
-I made this DIY centerpiece with dollar store roses and toy horses spray painted gold.
+I made this DIY centerpiece with Dollar Tree roses and toy horses spray painted gold.
 The full tutorial is available here.
 Meghan had some awesome grass mats from her Easter table, so we added in a couple more of the horses to complete the centerpiece.

 What’s a fancy table setting without some fun place cards and classy drinks?!
 We used Mason jar glassware and decorated them with horse cutouts, paper straws with festive flags, and a themed place card.